gmostofabd/Arduino-Examples-with-Proteus-Simulations/README.md

 # Arduino Examples with Proteus Simulations 🎛️

-Welcome to this repository, a rich collection of **Arduino projects** offering a seamless blend of code and simulations!
-Here's what you'll find:
+Welcome to this repository, a wonderful collection of **Arduino Projects** offering a seamless blend of code and simulations!
+Here's what you'll find in each project folder:

-📂 **Arduino Code Examples** (includes Arduino sketch .ino and .hex files)
+📂 **Arduino Example** (includes Arduino sketch .ino and .hex files)
+*You may find multiple versions of Arduino codes to accommodate different project features or hardware setups.*

-🎛️ **Proteus Simulation Files** (Proteus Version 8 and above)
+🎛️ **Proteus Simulation Files** (Includes Proteus Design Files .pdsr)
+*Please try to use Proteus Version 8 and above.
+Make sure to attach the required libraries for your simulation, and check inside the library folder or my other repository link for additional resources.*

 📚 **Libraries** for Component Footprints, ISIS Models, and 3D CAD Models for Proteus
 🖼️ **Images** related to each project within their respective folders

 ---

 💡 **Tested & Simulated**
 All files provided here have been meticulously **tested** and **simulated** using the powerful Proteus simulation software.

 🔍 **Easy Simulation**
 You can run the Proteus simulations without needing to open the Arduino files or have any programming knowledge.
 Simply use the .hex file to execute the simulation!

 ---

 📦 **Comprehensive Resource**
 In addition to the Arduino code and simulation files, this repository includes **Proteus libraries**, **footprints**, and **3D CAD models** for components, making it a go-to resource for Arduino and Proteus users alike.
 Whether you're prototyping, testing, or learning, this repository has everything you need to succeed!